Author: Jeff Bacon

 Signing temporary orders without reading them carefully.
 Schedules drafted “for now” often become permanent.

 Moving out of the marital home too early.
 The court tends to preserve the status quo.
-Make this choice deliberately, with counsel.
+Make this choice with care and with counsel.

 Failing to inventory marital and separate property.
 If you do not list it, you may not get it.

 Agreeing to “informal” parenting schedules.
-Without a written order, enforcement is impossible.
+Without a written order, you cannot enforce the schedule.

 Underestimating tax and retirement consequences.
 Pension and 401(k) division requires a QDRO.
-Asset transfers can have tax implications.
+Asset transfers can have tax effects.

 The Realistic Timeline

-An uncontested OKC dissolution can resolve in a few weeks once the statutory waiting period is satisfied.
-A contested dissolution with children, business interests, or significant assets often runs six months to a year, sometimes longer.
-Setting expectations early helps fathers make sensible decisions about when to settle and when to push.
+An uncontested OKC dissolution can resolve in a few weeks.
+It just needs the statutory waiting period to pass.
+A contested case with children, business interests, or major assets often runs six months to a year.
+Some run longer.
+Clear expectations help fathers decide when to settle and when to push.

 How Dads.Law Handles Dissolution of Marriage in OKC